cleslleydemoura/30days30projects/README.md

 <h2>4th day</h2>
 <p>Pointer clock.</p>
-<p>This one is more about CSS programming than JS, because you set the clock rotation in CSS.</p>
+<p>This one is more about CSS programming than JS, because you need set the clock rotation in CSS.</p>

 <hr>